 Inspired by the tattoo on a sailor’s arm, Reynolds chooses the anchor as his brand mark – symbolising safe arrival and reliability.
-The Anchor brand is born
+The Anchor brand is born.

-Reynolds sells Anchor to the New Zealand Dairy Association.
 This includes eight factories across Waikato, Bay of Plenty, and Taranaki producing 300 tonnes of butter.

 Daily Mail runs a front page story about New Zealand butter, the “finest butter obtainable” that comes from grass-fed cows and produced under strict government supervision.

-New Zealand Dairy Association amalgamates with Waikato Co-operative Dairy Company to form New Zealand Co-operative Dairy Company, giving farmers the power to take New Zealand’s dairy products to the world.
+New Zealand Dairy Association amalgamates with Waikato Co-operative Dairy Company to form New Zealand Co-operative Dairy Company, giving farmers the power to take New Zealand’s dairy products to the world

 Branded products are removed from shelves due to the war.
 With exports dropping drastically, Anchor diversifies and expands its product range to include cheese.